-The table lists the optimal heating type for various baked items.
-The temperature and baking time depend on the amount and consistency of the dough/mixture.
-For this reason, the table specifies setting ranges.
-Try using the lower values to start with.
-A lower temperature will result in more even browning.
-You can use a higher setting next time if necessary.
+You can find the ideal heating type for various pastries in the table.
+The temperature and baking time are dependent on the quantity and composition of the dough.
+Different settings ranges are indicated for this reason.
+Try using the lower values at first.
+A lower temperature results in more even browning.
+If necessary, use a higher setting the next time.

-Note: Baking times cannot be reduced by using higher temperatures.
+Note: Baking times can not be reduced by using higher temperatures.
 Cakes or small baked items would only be cooked on the outside, and would not be fully baked in the middle.

-The setting values apply to food that is placed into a cold cooking compartment; by doing this, you can make energy savings of up to 20 per cent.
+The setting values apply to dishes placed into a cold cooking compartment.
+By doing so, you can make energy savings of up to 20 per cent.
 If you preheat the oven, you can reduce the indicated baking times by several minutes.

-Preheating is necessary for selected food, and this is indicated in the table.
-Do not place your food or accessories into the cooking compartment until it has finished preheating.
+Preheating is necessary for selected dishes, and this is indicated in the table.

-If you wish to follow one of your own recipes when baking, you should use the setting values listed for similar baked items in the table as reference.
-Additional information can be found in the baking tips listed after the settings table.
+If you wish to follow one of your own recipes when baking, you should use a similar baked item in the table as a reference.
+You can find additional information in the tips on baking attached to the settings table.

 Remove unused accessories from the cooking compartment.
-This will ensure that you achieve the best possible cooking results and energy savings of up to 20 per cent.
+This will achieve the best possible cooking results and energy savings of up to 20 per cent.